 - All students must wear a mask at all times while indoors on campus. - Procedure masks are to be worn.
 No cloth masks are permitted. - Vaccinated students may remove their mask while outdoors on campus. - Face shields or goggles (eye protection) that covers the front and sides of the face should be worn for any patient encounter. - Students will continue to wear ID badges and be screened at check in point. - Limit use of conferencing in any common areas. - Students will stay home if sick, exhibiting any signs of illness or have a temp 100.0 or greater.
 Students will review and follow the Daily Team Member Checklist attached.
-Students are expected to self-monitor prior to coming onto campus and if they have any symptoms on the list, they will not report to clinical or class.
-The student will need to report COVID symptoms or COVID test results through insite. - If exposure during clinical, they will follow hospital approved exposure risk guidelines found on insite. - If exposure is outside of school the student will also follow the hospital approved exposure risk guidelines found on insite. - For any travel follow current CDC guidelines. - Adhere to UTMC Policy: COVID-19: Instructions for Immunocompromised Individuals: https://utmck.policytech.com/dotNet/documents/?docid=4821&public=true - Students will not be allowed on COVID units. - Students will not care for suspected or confirmed COVID patients. - All faculty and students are encouraged to receive the COVID-19 vaccine.
+Students are expected to self-monitor prior to coming onto campus and if they have any symptoms on the list, they will not report to clinical or class. - If exposure during clinical, they will follow hospital approved exposure risk guidelines.
+The post-exposure algorithm is attached. - If exposure is outside of school the student will also follow the post exposure algorithm. - For any travel follow current CDC guidelines. - Adhere to UTMC Policy: COVID-19: Instructions for Immunocompromised Individuals:

+https://utmck.policytech.com/dotNet/documents/?docid=4821&public=true

+- Students will not be allowed on COVID units. - Students will not care for suspected or confirmed COVID patients. - All faculty and students are encouraged to receive the COVID-19 vaccine.
 Vaccines are available free-of-charge in the UTMC COVID vaccine clinic. - If a student has a positive COVID test and is out of school, they will provide the program with the test results.
 The time the student is out will be taken from their personal time and returned at the end of the program.
 (Example: If you have used 40 hours of personal time on COVID you will not have to make that time up after graduation.)